alejandrogm90/drone-python/README.md

 [![License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-# Python3_template
+# Drone-Python
-Basic Python3 template
+Basic project to create a drone

 ### Built With